 If you would like to take a deeper dive on this topic, check out this video from SpringOne to see when one might be a better fit over the other.

 If you’re new to messaging services in general, a great place to start learning is with this video on event-driven architectures.
 If you’re a Spring developer, make sure to check out our guides to get started with RabbitMQ, Kafka, and Spring Cloud Stream.

-And if you would like to know more about the VMware Tanzu RabbitMQ offering, check out this page.
+And if you would like to know more about the VMware Tanzu RabbitMQ offering, check out this page or contact us.